abrand6/DE_Arduino_Fundamentals/Reading-Input-From-a-Sensor.md

 4. Remove the potentiometer from your breadboard to start again with an empty breadboard.

 5. Follow the steps in [this tutorial on reading the input from a switch or button](https://docs.arduino.cc/built-in-examples/digital/InputPullupSerial).
 You will be controlling the LED on the Arduino board.
-Don't worry too much about the part of the code using `if` and `else`, we will look at in more detail in a later lesson.
+Don't worry too much about the part of the code using `if` and `else`, we will look at that in more detail in a later lesson.

 8. Modify the code and the circuit in the step above so that you are reading from the switch from pin 4 instead of pin 2.